Assistant Professor, Multimedia Journalism

 B.A. in Journalism, Lebanese University

-Claudia Kozman is an assistant professor of multimedia journalism in the Department of Communication Arts.
-Her research primarily focuses on news content, with particular attention to news values, sourcing, framing, and intermedia issue transfer in Arab media.
-She is especially interested in studying journalistic patterns of newsgathering, what makes news, why journalists work the way they do, and similar questions that focus on the role of journalists as newsmakers.
-She also aims to expand her research on sport communication in the United States to the Arab region.
+Claudia Kozman is an assistant professor of multimedia journalism in the Department of Communication Arts, and the director of research at the Institute of Media Research and Training at LAU.
+Her research primarily focuses on news content, with particular attention to news values, sourcing, and framing in Arab media, in addition to journalistic patterns of newsgathering and the role of journalists as newsmakers.
+The topic area of her research interest is media coverage of conflict in the Middle East as well as public opinion and perceptions during political turmoil.
+She also aims to expand her research on sport communication in the United States, which analyzed media framing and sourcing patterns at the intersection of sports and politics, to the Arab region.

 Prior to academia, Kozman worked as a reporter, editor, copy-editor, and anchor in print, broadcast, and digital media.
 Her journalism career began in the Lebanese newspaper, An-Nahar, where she interned during her freshman year in college.
 Shortly after, she became a reporter in local sports magazines and a reporter/translator/producer/co-anchor in the Lebanese TV station, LBCI.
 During her 13-plus year career in sports journalism, she has covered numerous Lebanese, pan-Arab, and Asian sports tournaments, as well as international ones, including the Winter Olympic Games.
 Besides working as a journalist, Kozman has occupied managerial and editorial jobs in online and print media in Lebanon, and has lived in Malaysia, where she served as the press secretary of the president of the Asian Football Confederation.